Frequently Asked Questions

-Ozcare’s dementia advisor for Cairns, Britta Hollamby, supports two social groups for people with dementia in Cairns.
-One is aimed at older people with dementia and carers and meets on the third Tuesday of each month at a café.
-The second group is for people with dementia and meets every two weeks, on Fridays, at a café.
+Ozcare’s dementia advisor Britta Hollamby supports two social groups for people with dementia in Cairns.
+One is aimed at older people with dementia and carers and meets on the 3rd Tuesday of each month at a café.
+The second group is for people with dementia and meets every second week on Fridays at a café.
 For more information contact 1800 Ozcare (1800 692 273).

 Dementia Australia offers an enormous range of information on dementia (help sheets, online information, videos and much more) as well as a telephone help line on 1800 100 500.
 Dementia Australia also runs a range of support groups, and education and public information sessions on dementia.

 The Queensland Brain Institute at the University of Queensland also shares a lot of good information on dementia through its website and public information sessions.

 Dementia Alliance International is an international advocacy organisation run by people living with dementia.
 Its website includes links to many resources including information about their online support groups by and for people with dementia.

 We offer a range of services to support people living with dementia, their carers and families to make sense of things and move forward.

 Toowoomba Dementia Care Facilities